Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Completed:**

-   - Completed Request is moved to Completed Stage, After Leave Reject process is completed. and use this data for Tracking the status of the Request.
+   - Completed Request is moved to **Completed** Stage.

+   -  After Leave Reject process is completed, These completed request is use Tracking the status of Request.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#leave-reject-request) |